4wayhandshake/4wayhandshake.github.io/content/walkthrough/monitorstwo.md

 ![CVE-2021-41091 2](CVE-2021-41091%202.png)

-:tada: Nice! a root shell!
+🎉 Nice! a root shell!
 The euid is now set to `root`.

 > I've never seen that kind of privilege escalation before, but it was quite easy!
-This is definitely going on my list of things to check for whenever I'm in a docker container :white_check_mark:
+This is definitely going on my list of things to check for whenever I'm in a docker container ✅

 Now just simply ``cat`` out the flag to finish the box.